jnorfolk/Data-Projects-TripleTen/OilyGiant Region Selection/README.md

 Launch it:
 `jupyter notebook`
 Navigate to and open the OilyGiant.ipynb file in the notebook interface.

-5. Deactivate the Virtual Environment (After Use)
+#### 5. Deactivate the Virtual Environment (After Use)
 Run `deactivate` to exit the virtual environment.

-## Future Enhancements
+## Future Recommendations
-- Enhance the predictive model by exploring more complex algorithms while considering the project's constraints.
+- **Enhanced Modeling:** Explore more advanced or ensemble machine learning models to refine predictions.
-- Implement more sophisticated risk assessment techniques to further minimize potential losses.
+- **Risk Optimization:** Develop strategies to further minimize risks in other promising regions.

-## Additional Documentation
-Detailed explanation of each step in the notebook, including data preparation, model training, and validation.
+- **Data Expansion:** Consider additional data points or features that could improve prediction accuracy and profitability assessment.

 ## Credits and Acknowledgments
-Thanks to TripleTen for providing these three datasets.
+Thanks to TripleTen for providing these datasets.
+I am unable to publish these proprietary datasets to the internet.